mgadda/brainfuck/README.md

-This my C-based LLVM-backed implementation of the [brainfuck language](http://www.muppetlabs.com/~breadbox/bf/).
+This is my C-based LLVM-backed implementation of the [brainfuck language](http://www.muppetlabs.com/~breadbox/bf/).

+Don't judge me.